 When it comes to hair growth, don’t sleep on your scalp.
 (Well, you know what we mean.)
 The scalp has a rich microbiome of bacteria and fungus necessary to keep the skin—and hair it grows—healthy, explains Blaisure.
 When we don’t shampoo enough or use harsh cleanser, it leads to skin problems that negatively affect hair growth.
 “The skin has immunity functions and is our first line of defense against toxins and environment aggressors.
 When the scalp is compromised, the scalp cannot defend itself,” she says.
 “Keeping a healthy balance of moisture and natural oils is important on scalp just as it is on your face.”

 She blames overuse of hair stylers and harsh cleaning agents, like baking soda, for stripping the hair and disrupting the scalp’s pH balance.
 She recommends avoiding thickening products that leave behind a heavy residue and make hair look dull, as well as anything with a high pH level.
+This is her hair loss prevention tip.

 Linda de Zeeuw, master stylist at Rob Peetoom in Brooklyn, suggests massaging your scalp to activate the bloodstream and to avoid washing your hair more than three times a week to keep your scalp healthy.
 De Zeeuw also warns against overusing dry shampoo—heartbreaking, we know—as it can build a dust layer on your scalp and clog hair follicles, preventing new, healthy hair from growing.